Trey Moore (basketball)

-Trey Moore (born April 6, 1975 in Houston, Texas), is a retired American professional basketball player.
+Trey Moore (born April 6, 1975) is an American former professional basketball player.
 Moore is a 6 ft 4 in shooting guard, who played for Shreveport-Bossier Mavericks of the American Basketball Association.

-Early years
+Early life

-Moore attended Paris Junior College from 1994 to 1996, representing the Basketball team in the 1994–1995 and 1995–1996 seasons.
+Moore was born in Houston, Texas.
+He attended Paris Junior College from 1994 to 1996, representing the Basketball team in the 1994–1995 and 1995–1996 seasons.
 He was coached by Scott Schumacher.

 Moore then transferred to Mississippi State University in Starkville, Mississippi, where he played for the Bulldogs in the 1996–97 and 1997–98 seasons.
 In total, Moore played 59 times for Mississippi State, averaging 9.7 Points Per Game, 2.7 Rebounds Per Game and 3.3 Assists Per Game.

 Professional career

 Moore began his professional career in the 1999–2000 International Basketball Association for Black Hills Gold.
 He currently plays for the Newcastle Eagles in the British Basketball League.
 Moore is currently in his second spell with the Newcastle Eagles, returning at the start of the 2010–2011 season, with Managing Director Paul Blake commenting, "I would personally rate him as one of the best players to don an Eagles shirt".